nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 #### 3.2.4 Setting priority levels

-A priority can be assigned to tasks to help you plan your day. <br>
+A priority can be assigned to tasks to help you plan your day <br>
-Priorities will be displayed next to the task name. <br>
+Priorities will be displayed next to the task name <br>

 Example: